Agile Product Owner

 - Encourage the teams to nominate a team coordinator.
 They will facilitate the discussion in the breakout room.
 In the end, they will present the outcome to the other teams.
 The team coordinators can rely on the ideas written within the predefined template.

 - Join each team and provide the activity link.

 - Participants brainstorm and recall all the knowledge they have about the customer.

-- They write each piece of information on a virtual sticky note, then they split the information in order for every bit of it to fit a certain quadrant: say, think, do, feel.
+- They write each piece of information about the customer on virtual sticky notes.
+Then they split the information for every bit of it to fit a certain quadrant: say, think, do, feel.

-- The overlapping of the information in the four quadrants, the missing pieces or the inconsistencies (e.g. positive actions and negative feelings) will be addressed in full until the entire image is well defined and clear for all the team mates and they can share it with other parties involved.
+- They address in full things like: overlapping of the information in the four quadrants, missing pieces, and inconsistencies (e.g. positive actions and negative feelings).
+The discussion makes the entire image well defined and clear for all the teammates.
+Then, they share it with other parties involved.

 - The team coordinator from each team will present the outcome to the other teams by using the visual empathy map.